 More than 4,000 educators are already sharing their ideas and reflections.
 Participate in ongoing conversations throughout the year plus a special book club in March 2020.

 Angela Watson is a productivity and mindset specialist, author, and motivational speaker for educators.

-She is National Board Certified and has a masters degree in Curriculum and Instruction, along with 11 years of classroom teaching experience and over a decade of experience as an instructional coach.
+She is National Board Certified and has a masters degree in Curriculum and Instruction, along with 11 years of classroom teaching experience and 12 years experience as an instructional coach.

 Like most teachers, you want to use your life to make an impact — not only in the classroom, but in your family, community, and the world.

 And yet it feels impossible to have that focus when you’re exhausted and overwhelmed.
 How can you make a difference when you’re distracted by never-ending paperwork, meetings, errands, and housework?
 How can you give the best of yourself when you’re bogged down with mundane tasks and unfulfilling obligations?